Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Methodology

-As illustrated in Figure \ref{framework}, we present the Hyper-MML framework to achieve this goal, which effectively models higher-order relationships among multimodal signals through hypergraph structures, with particular emphasis on fusing EEG signals with traditional modalities to achieve accurate emotion recognition in conversation fragments.
+As illustrated in Figure \ref{framework}, we present the Hyper-MML framework to achieve this goal, which effectively models higher-order relationships among multi-modal signals through hypergraph structures, with particular emphasis on fusing EEG signals with traditional modalities to achieve accurate emotion recognition in conversation segments.